mne-tools/mne-cpp/applications/mne_plugin_creator/templates/mne_scan/README.md

 # {{name}}
 Write a brief description of what your plugin does here.
-Keep it to roughly 2 or three sentences.
+Keep it to roughly 2 or 3 sentences.

 # Usage
 Describe in more detail how your plugin works and explain how to use it.
 Include an explanation of its inputs and outputs, its important settings, and a screenshot or two.
 A picture is worth a thousand words.